deusdat/arango-session/README.md

 # arango-session
 A Ring compatible session manager built on ArangoDB.

+## Installing
+Add the following dependency to your project.clj file: [arango-session "0.1.0"]

 ## Usage
 First define your ArangoDB context.
 In this example the collection will be made if it doesn't already exist.